 It takes courage to stand for what we truly, deeply want for ourselves, for others, and indeed for the world, especially when it goes against the mainstream culture.
 But complicity in and with a system we don’t support is painful – to the body, the heart and the spirit.

-Next time you’re faced with a decision about eating, exercising, dressing, dancing, moving, being seen – anything that is creating even a little stress – ask yourself: would this action be one of courage, or one of complicity?
+Next time you’re faced with a decision about eating, exercising, dressing, dancing, moving, being seen – anything that is creating even a little stress – ask yourself: if I take this action, will it be one of courage, or one of complicity with the colonisers?